Cool weather in upper Thailand with isolated heavy rains in the South

-North: Cool weather in the morning with thundershowers in 10 per cent of the areas; temperature lows of 21-23 degrees and highs of 32-35 degrees Celsius.
-Temperature on hilltops is likely to drop to 9-12 degrees Celsius.
+North: Morning cool.
+Isolated light rain in the upper part; temperature lows of 21-23 degrees Celsius, highs of 28-32 °C; temperature on hilltops is likely to drop to 10-15 degrees Celsius.

-Northeast: Cool weather in the morning with thundershowers in 10 per cent of the areas; temperature lows of 22-23 degrees and highs of 34-35 degrees Celsius.
-Temperature on hilltops is likely to drop to 12-14 degrees Celsius.
+Northeast: Morning cool.
+Isolated light rain in the lower part; temperature lows of 19-23 degrees Celsius, highs of 29-30 °C; temperature on hilltops is likely to drop to 12-15 degrees Celsius.

-Central: Thundershowers in 10 per cent of the areas; temperature lows of 22-25 degrees, highs of 32-35 degrees Celsius.
+Central: Cloudy with isolated light rain; temperature lows of 22-25 degrees Celsius, highs of 29-32 °C.

-East: Thundershowers in 30 per cent of the areas; temperature lows of 24-26 degrees, highs of 31-35 degrees Celsius; waves less than a meter high.
+East: Cloudy with isolated thundershowers; temperature lows of 24-25 degrees Celsius, highs of 29-33 °C; waves 1-2 metres high and about 2 metres during thundershowers.

-South (east coast): Thundershowers in 60 per cent of the areas with isolated heavy rains; temperature lows of 23-25 degrees, highs of 28-34 degrees Celsius; waves a meter high and 1-2 meters during thundershowers.
+South (east coast): Fairly widespread thundershowers and isolated heavy rain; temperature lows of 23-24 degrees Celsius, highs of 27-33 °C; waves about 2 metres high and above 3 metres during thundershowers.

-South (west coast): Thundershowers in 40 per cent of the areas with isolated heavy rains; temperature lows of 20-25 degrees, highs of 33-34 degrees Celsius; waves less than a meter high and 1-2 meters during thundershowers.
+South (west coast): Fairly widespread thundershowers with isolated heavy rain; temperature lows of 21-24 degrees Celsius, highs of 28-32 °C.

+Phang Nga northward: Waves about 2 metres high and above 2 metres during thundershowers.

+Phuket southward: Waves 1-2 metres high and about 2 metres during thundershowers.

-Bangkok and surrounding areas: Thundershowers in 10 per cent of the areas; temperature lows of 25-26 degrees, highs of 33-35 degrees Celsius.
+Bangkok and surrounding areas: Cloudy with isolated light rain; temperature lows of 24-26 degrees Celsius, highs of 30-32 °C.

 By : THE NATION